yastn/yastn/docs/source/mps/algebra.rst

 MPS/MPO can be multiplied from both left and right by a scalar using regular `*` operator.
 For example, :code:`B = a * A` or :code:`B = A * a` results in a new MPS/MPO :code:`B`
-with first tensor multiplied by a number `a`.
+with first tensor multiplied by the phase of the number `a`, and modulus of `a` included in :code:`B.factor`.

 ..
     .. autofunction:: yamps.MpsMpo.__mul__